 But those who choose to live in the city with us must realize they give up a certain amount of choice and independence when they decide to become our neighbors.

-Do we really want to go after business and industry that are a legitimate eye-sore, when we have houses that a fire-traps and a danger to neighbors?
 Municipalities literally need to clean up their own back yard first.
 No one should get special treatment – good or bad.

 The city’s desire to help residents and find solutions is commendable.
 But we urge caution with granting variances that might be seen as favors to friends and voters.

-City ordinances and policy should apply to each of us equally and fairly.
+City ordinances and policy need apply to each of us equally and fairly.
 They are the rules and regulations we all agree to live by if we are going to make this town our home.